spacemadev/elevate-free-tailwind-business-template/README.md

 Visit the Elevate Tailwind template page [here](https://spacema-dev.com/elevate-free-tailwind-business-template/).

-## If you like this template, please give a ⭐ to this repository!
+## If you like this template, please give a ⭐ to this repository, and don't forget to share it with your friends and colleagues!

 ## Key Features: